We offer engine maintenance and troubleshooting, on-site service calls, part replacement as well as complete rebuild and restoration.

 Rob Lawrence is the owner, who bought LRWB from Phil Spencer in the spring of '18.
 Rob has been boating since he was born and fell in love with wooden boats when his father brought home a stray '50 Century in '76 when Rob was 6 years old.
 He helped with the refinishing and still owns the boat.
 Rob has always worked in some type of mechanical field or another, from auto mechanic to machinist mate on a fast attack submarine (the USS Billfish), to machinist for Westinghouse Electric Company, working his way up there to lead test engineer testing nuclear reactor coolant pumps.
 After 18 years with Westinghouse, Rob met Phil and they both decided that Rob buying the business was a win-win for both of them.
 This allowed Phil to spend the day doing what he loved without the stress of business ownership, and allowed Rob to make a career change from one that held little interest to him to one that is his passion.
 Rob enjoys all aspects of the process but as he is a little obsessive toward attention to detail, tends to gravitate toward those areas.

 Steve Pelizza is our Shop Manager and joined us in late '20 with about 10 years of wooden boat experience, with some of those years working for Phil Spencer.
-Steve's passion for wooden boats along with his experience really shows in his work.
+While being a varnish man at heart, Steve spend most of his time in the wood shop these days, and is just as likely to be emailing and making phone calls with customers as Rob.

 For those of you new to the wooden boat hobby, looking into a restoration can be a bit intimidating.
 It is no secret that the restoration of a wooden boat is not inexpensive, and hidden issues may be found once the process is started.
 For these reasons, LRWB can work with you to set milestones for your specific restoration/maintenance plan, allowing you to decide if and/or how to continue.
 Work can progress at your pace, and rest assured you will not be pressured into doing more than you are ready for.